 If I already have a degree in French, German, or Spanish, will I be exempt from having to take all of the target language classes?

 No. It is possible to transfer some of the target language credits from your previous university.
 However, if it has been awhile since taking classes in the target language or if you fail the department proficiency exam, you will be required to take target language courses.
 Also, if you have not met the specific course requirements as prescribed by the PSC, you will have to take those courses as well.

 It depends on how many classes you take each semester and if you have any transfer credits from your previous university.
-If you take 2 classes per semester then it will take approximately 2.5 to 3 years.
+If you take 2 classes per semester then it will take approximately 1.5 years.